-Eargo, Inc., Resideo Technologies Inc., Silicon Laboratories Inc.
+Resideo Technologies Inc., Silicon Laboratories Inc.

 Ms. Richardson served as chief operating officer of GoPro, Inc. from February 2013 to February 2015.
-Prior to that, she held several executive positions of increasing responsibility at Flex Ltd., a global electronics and manufacturing service provider.
+Prior to that, she held several executive positions of increasing responsibility at Flex Ltd., a global electronics and manufacturing service provider, leading electronics manufacturing operations with over 1000 employees in multiple geographies.
 Currently, she serves as managing director of Three Rivers Energy, Inc., a company she co-founded in 2004, and she has been an independent consultant since March 2015.
-Ms. Richardson also currently serves as a director of Silicon Laboratories Inc., a position she has held since January 2016; as a director of Resideo Technologies, Inc., a position she has held since October 2018; and as a director of Eargo, Inc., a position she has held since September 2020.
-She previously served as a director at Zayo Group Holdings, Inc. (2015 to 2018), Callidus Software, Inc. (2017 to 2018) and Silicon Graphics International Corp. ("SGI") (2016).
+Ms. Richardson also currently serves as a director of Silicon Laboratories Inc., a position she has held since January 2016; and as a director of Resideo Technologies, Inc., a position she has held since October 2018.
+She previously served as a director at Eargo, Inc. (2020 to 2022), Zayo Group Holdings, Inc. (2015 to 2018), Callidus Software, Inc. (2017 to 2018) and Silicon Graphics International Corp. ("SGI") (2016).

 We believe Ms. Richardson's qualifications to sit on our Board include her extensive board and executive experience in engineering, manufacturing, sales, supply chain management and global operations.
 She has held executive positions in a variety of industry sectors including consumer electronics, technology, and manufacturing.
+Ms. Richardson offers a uniquely broad perspective in that she has been a member of six public company compensation committees and is presently Chair of one public company nominating and governance committee.